Sustainability - A Sustainable History

 Please contact us if you have any ideas or would like more information about Sustainability at Xavier University, 513-745-3385

 Construction of the Hoff Academic Quad was completed on August 13, 2012 and consists of the Conaton Learning Commons, Smith Hall and the Central Utility Plant.
-These three buildings, along with Bishop Edward Fenwick Place, were designed to meet or exceed the US Green Building Council's LEED silver standards.
+These three buildings, along with Justice Hall, were designed to meet or exceed the US Green Building Council's LEED silver standards.

 What Xavier is Doing